ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 ## styling
-like many others who were just beginning with html/css, i used sadgrl's layout generator for my base. (you can tell because of the container `<div>` wrapping the site and the `<header>` that spans the entire width of the container.) i have since refactored the base code a great deal, replacing as many `<div>` elements with semantic elements as possible (for screen reader accessibility) and opting for class attributes instead of id attributes whenever i can (for scalability).
+like many others who were just beginning with html/css, i used <a href="https://codepen.io/sadness97/full/XJbLxNj" target="_blank">sadgrl's layout generator</a> for my base. (you can tell because of the container `<div>` wrapping the site and the `<header>` that spans the entire width of the container.) i have since refactored the base code a great deal, replacing as many `<div>` elements with semantic elements as possible (for screen reader accessibility) and opting for class attributes instead of id attributes whenever i can (for scalability).

 <br>